OmarYarali/omaryarali.github.io/_posts/2024-11-18-Portable-Distance-Sensor.md

 **Practical Impact of Beam Propagation**

 At short distances, the ultrasonic beam is more focused, and the sensor will give precise readings.
 As the distance increases, the beam spreads out, meaning it may encounter more objects, causing potential interference or less accurate measurements.
 The sensor's beam angle also limits its ability to detect objects outside its line of sight or if the object is very small relative to the beam size.

+### Bonus Information: Why Ultrasonic sensors cannot work in Vacuum?

+*Medium Requirement:*  Ultrasonic sensors rely on the propagation of sound waves, which need a medium to travel through (such as air, liquid, or solid).
+In a vacuum, there is no medium (like air) to carry the sound waves.
+As a result, the sound waves cannot propagate.

+*Absence of Molecules:*  In a vacuum, there are no molecules to vibrate and transmit the sound waves.
+Sound is essentially a mechanical wave that travels by vibrating molecules.
+Without molecules, sound waves cannot travel, rendering ultrasonic sensors ineffective.

+Comparison to Other Sensors

+Infrared Sensors: Unlike ultrasonic sensors, infrared sensors can work in a vacuum because they rely on the emission and detection of infrared light, which does not require a medium to travel through.
+Laser Rangefinders: These also work in a vacuum because they use light (typically lasers) to measure distance, which can propagate through a vacuum.